JennEYoon/learn-mldl/udacity/career/jupyterlab_wsp.md

    * Even though .json file lists all open files and in proper markdown views.
    * Only seem to save settings for Jupyte Lab app.

+#### cs231 Workspace setting for Jupyter Lab

+ * Open all markdown files in preview for
+   * neural-nets 1 to 3, case study,
+   * optimize 1 dn 2
+   * beginning classify, linear-classify

+ * use split, on  2nd window
+   * Chris's 2lnn, neural-net.py
+   * my scratchpad ipynb